J. J. Abrams: 2010s

 Abrams wrote and directed the Paramount science fiction thriller Super 8, starring Joel Courtney and Elle Fanning, while co-producing with Steven Spielberg and Bryan Burk; it was released on June 10, 2011.

 Abrams directed the sequel to Star Trek, Star Trek Into Darkness, released in May 2013.
 The film was interpreted as a loose remake of Star Trek II: The Wrath of Khan.
 Critics generally reacted positively to the film, while Nicholas Meyer, the director of The Wrath of Khan, called it a "gimmick".
 Abrams was criticized for the film's treatment of classic villain Khan Noonien Singh (Benedict Cumberbatch).
 Many felt that much of the character, originally played by Mexican actor Ricardo Montalbán, had been lost, especially his ethnic identity.
 (Note: Khan is an explicitly non-white character in the Star Trek canon, introduced as a Sikh and former ruler of much of eastern Eurasia.)
 Two years after the film's release, Abrams said of the film, "there were certain things I was unsure of. ...
 Any movie ... has a fundamental conversation happening during it.
 And [for Into Darkness,] I didn't have it...
 [The weakness of the plot] was not anyone's fault but mine. ...
 [The script] was a little bit of a collection of scenes that were written by my friends ...
 And yet, I found myself frustrated by my choices, and unable to hang my hat on an undeniable thread of the main story.
 So then I found myself on that movie basically tap-dancing as well as I could to try and make the sequences as entertaining as possible. ...
 I would never say that I don't think that the movie ended up working.
 But I feel like it didn't work as well as it could have, had I made some better decisions before we started shooting."

 On January 25, 2013, Disney and Lucasfilm introduced Abrams as director and producer of Star Wars: The Force Awakens, the seventh entry in the Star Wars film saga, with Bryan Burk and Bad Robot producing the film.
 Following this news, speculation arose as to Abrams's future with Paramount Pictures, under which he had released all of his previous feature work as a director, and which had a first-look deal with his company, Bad Robot.
 Paramount vice-chairman Rob Moore stated that Abrams would continue to have a hand in the Star Trek and Mission: Impossible franchises going forward.
+On October 29, 2013, S., a novel written by Doug Dorst based on a concept by Abrams, was released.